Note: to run ASSIST Reports on your current Course Articulations - See "Instructional Planning" below

 This report will also give you Community Colleges with similarly titled courses - see below on what is required to use 3 CCC's as documentation for a Baccalaureate-level course if no UC or CSU lower-division parallel course can be found:

 In 06-07, the Cabrillo Faculty Senate approved a new way to achieve transferable status.
-If a faculty member can show that a course meets the baccalaureate criteria set forth by the CSU Academic Senate and show that a similar transferable course is taught at three (3) CCCs, the course can be submitted to Academic Council for approval of transferable status (a number between 1 and 99.)
+If a faculty member can show that a course meets the baccalaureate criteria set forth by the CSU Academic Senate and show that a similar transferable course is taught at three (3) CCCs - and their courses are CSU or UC transferable, the course can be submitted to Academic Council for approval of transferable status (a number between 1 and 99.)
 To download the CSU baccalaureate criteria, click here.
 To download the Academic Council form click here.
-For help with research on CCC courses, consult with the Articulation Officer-Carolyn Jackson, firstname.lastname@example.org, or call X6272.
+For help with research on CCC courses, consult with the Articulation Officer-Carolyn Jackson, email@example.com, or call X6272.

 NOTE: Since transfer students choose their courses based on whether the course satisfies either general education or lower division preparation for the major, it is still advisable to find a lower division parallel.